Louis Leon Ribak: Biography

 Ribak met fellow artist Beatrice Mandelman in New York at a dance sponsored by the Artists Union, and the two married in 1942.
-He served in the military for two years during the Second World War and was discharged because of asthma.
+He served in the military for two years during World War 2 and was discharged because of asthma.
 Seeking a healthier climate, Ribak and Mandelman moved to Taos, New Mexico in 1944.
 At this point, Ribak shifted to a more abstract style and brighter color palette.

 In 1947, he and Mandelman founded the Taos Valley Art School, and Ribak was its director and an instructor until it closed in 1955.

 Ribak died in Taos in 1979.
 His work is in the permanent collections of the Whitney Museum of American Art (New York) and The Newark Museum of Art (New Jersey), among other institutions.

 The Mandelman-Ribak Foundation was established to preserve the legacy of Ribak and Mandelman; among other activities, it catalogued a half century of their work held in the Mandelman-Ribak Collection.
 In 2014, the collection and associated personal papers were donated to the University of New Mexico.